TLS Program Overview and Benefits

-LAU has launched a new Tomorrow’s Leaders Gender Scholars Program (TLS), fully funded by the United States Department of State - Middle East Partnership Initiative (MEPI).
-The program aims to fortify existing networks in gender studies curriculum and to foster a cross-disciplinary culture of gender mainstreaming in coursework among undergraduate students.
-Due to the current dire economic situation in Lebanon, TLS program targets currently enrolled, high academically achieving, Lebanese students on financial aid from all fields of study.
+LAU has launched the Tomorrow’s Leaders Gender Scholars Program (TLS), which is fully funded by the United States Department of State - Middle East Partnership Initiative (MEPI), in 2020.
+The program’s objective is to strengthen existing networks in gender studies curriculum and foster a cross-disciplinary culture of gender mainstreaming in undergraduate coursework.
+The TLS program specifically targets Lebanese students currently enrolled at LAU, who are high achievers academically and receive financial aid, irrespective of their field of study.

-- Provide students with full gender studies coursework allowing them to advocate for policy reforms that facilitate democratic transitions, encourage women’s participation in different and all sectors of the workforce, and, shed light on inclusive, equitable and fair gender representation in security, conflict resolution and peacemaking.
+Provide students with comprehensive gender studies coursework, enabling them to advocate for policy reforms that facilitate democratic transitions, promote women’s participation in all sectors of the workforce, and highlight inclusive, equitable, and fair gender representation in security, conflict resolution, and peacemaking.

-- Full tuition coverage for each semester in which they enroll in one gender studies course, for up to two semesters only.
-Students are expected to have a full-time load (minimum 12 credits) and preferably not exceeding 15 credits each semester.
+- Full tuition coverage for each semester in which they enroll in one gender studies course, for a maximum of two semesters.
+It is expected that students maintain a full-time course load (minimum 12 credits) and preferably not exceed 15 credits per semester.

-- Mentorship on gender research and paper writing.
+- Mentorship in gender research and paper writing.